thesadru/genshin.py/docs/wish_history.md

 ```

-When getting data from a single banner you may use the `next_page` method to get the next 20 items in the iterator.
+When getting data from a single banner you may use the `next_page` method to get the next 20 items in the paginator.
 ```py
 # a more accurate progress bar
 history = client.wish_history(200)